Bartenders worried about fake IDs after DUI's involving minors

 "If they get in a crash, and they don't die, and the cops asks where were you drinking and where did this happen, they'll say they knew I wasn't 21," he said.

-District Attorney Kim Ogg said the charges that the office filed was based on intent and evidence she said that showed the two men who bought the drinks for Rivas and her friend knew they were minors.
+District Attorney Kim Ogg said the charges that the office filed were based on intent, and evidence she said that showed the two men who bought the drinks for Rivas and her friend knew they were minors.

 "Somebody slipping a fake ID that doesn't catch someone's specific attention doesn't necessarily mean there's going to be a charge.
 But I want everyone to be careful and be responsible," she said.